orr_2020_logo

 Key results

-• There were 15 people who died in accidents while trespassing on the mainline in the year April 2021 to March 2022.
-There were eight fatalities at level crossings which involved seven pedestrians and one motorcyclist.
-There were 329 suicide or suspected suicide attempts on the mainline, of which 261 were fatalities.
+• There were 22 people who died in accidents while trespassing in the year April 2024 to March 2025.
+They involved 17 trespass fatalities on the mainline, four on the London Underground and one on the non-mainline network.
+There were five fatalities at level crossings which involved pedestrians on the mainline.